Getting fire ready

 If you don’t, Council may have the hazard removed, at your expense.
 Council may also charge an administration fee and legal action may be taken against the property owner.

 It’s important to remember that you may need to do fire prevention work on your property several times during the fire danger period eg you may need to cut back vegetation regularly.

-If you think you have seen a fire hazard during the fire danger period on private property or council land, please call council on 1300 666 535.
+If you think you have seen a fire hazard during the fire danger period on private property or Council land, please call us on 1300 666 535.

 Total fire ban days are declared by the Country Fire Authority on days when fires are likely to spread and be difficult to control.
 Campaspe Shire is within the Northern Country Total Fire Ban District.

 Visit the CFA website to find out about total fire ban day restrictions that could affect you.

 Attend a Fire Ready Victoria community meeting to learn about the bushfire risk in your area and how you can prepare your property, make a fire plan and survive.

 Fire Ready Victoria meetings are coordinated by the CFA with local brigades and councils.